TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 will not (yet) be persisted to database.
 This is not done until at the end of a request-response-cycle.
 Therefore no UID has yet been assigned to a new Object and the transcription to a URL parameter fails.
-You can manually trigger the action of persisting before the redirection, by using :php:`$this->objectManager->get(PersistenceManager::class)->persistAll()`, though.
+You can manually trigger the action of persisting before you execute the redirection, by using :php:`$this->objectManager->get(PersistenceManager::class)->persistAll()`, though.